GitTools/GitVersion/docs/configuration.md

 Or put more simply, what branch was created first, `release/1.0.0` or `feature/foo`.

-To resolve this issue we give GitVersion a hint to how we normally do our branching, feature branches have a value of:
+To resolve this issue, we give GitVersion a hint to our branching workflows by telling it what types of branches it can be created from.
+For example feature branches are by default configured to have the following source branches:

 `sourceBranches: ['master', 'develop', 'feature', 'hotfix', 'support']`

-This means that we will never bother to evaluate pull requests as merge base options, being explicit like this helps GitVersion be much faster too.
+This means that we will never bother to evaluate pull request branches as merge base options, being explicit like this helps GitVersion be much faster too.

 ### is-source-branch-for
 The reverse of the above setting.
 This property was introduced to keep it easy to extend GitVersion's config.